cookiengineer/cookie.engineer/weblog/articles/i3-migration-guide.md

 In my case the monitors are connected next to each other in a horizontal line, from left to right.
-The `/etc/X11/xorg.conf.d/10-monitors.conf` file therefore looks like this:
+The `/etc/X11/xorg.conf.d/10-monitors.conf` file therefore has to look like this:

 ```bash
 Section "Monitor"